-2 3 4 5 DRUG FREE WORKPLACE AND DRUG TESTING PROGRAM PACKET AND CONSENT TO TEST AND RELEASE RECORDS 6 I hereby acknowledge that I have received a copy of Alachua County Board of County 7 Commissioner's Drug Free Workplace and Drug Testing Program packet and/or a copy of the 8 union article.
-9 I further state that I have read or will read, or have had or will have read to me, all sections 10 of this Drug Free Workplace and Drug Testing Program prior to any testing being performe 11 As a final applicant, I understand that violation of any provision of this policy may lead 12 withdrawal of offer of employment.
-As a County employee in a state-regulated classification, 13 understand that violation of any provision of this policy may lead to disciplinary action up to an 14 including termination of employment, even for a first offense.
-I also understand that violation 15 any provision of this policy may result in the forfeiture of workers' compensation benefits.
+1 2 3 4 ACKNOWLEDGMENT OF RECEIPT OF THE ALACHUA COUNTY DRUG FREE WORKPLACE AND DRUG TESTING PROGRAM PACKET AND CONSENT TO TEST AND RELEASE RECORDS 5 6 I hereby acknowledge that I have received a copy of Alachua County Board of County 7 Commissioner's Drug Free Workplace and Drug Testing Program packet and/or a copy of the 8 union article.
+9 I further state that I have read or will read, or have had or will have read to me, all sections 10 of this Drug Free Workplace and Drug Testing Program prior to any testing being performed.
+11 As a final applicant, I understand that violation of any provision of this policy may lead to 12 withdrawal of offer of employment.
+As a County employee in a state-regulated classification, I 13 understand that violation of any provision of this policy may lead to disciplinary action up to and 14 including termination of employment, even for a first offense.
+I also understand that violation of 15 any provision of this policy may result in the forfeiture of workers' compensation benefits.
 16 Finally, I agree that neither the issuance of these policies, nor the acknowledgment of its 17 receipt, constitutes or implies a contract of employment or a guaranteed right to recall.
 18 I hereby authorize the records custodian for the drug testing facility to release only to the 19 Alachua County Personnel Office and/or Risk Management Office all information and records 20 relating to drug tests performed on any specimens provided by me as a post-offer candidate, 21 Commercial Driver's License (CDL) holder or current employee of Alachua County, including 22 any and all records, charts, reports, notes, test results, documents and correspondence.
-23 understand that Alachua County, the laboratory conducting the drug and/or alcohol test, the 24 Medical Review Officer (MRO) and other medical providers may be aware of my test results an 25 will keep them confidential.
-26 I understand that my test results as a post-offer candidate, CDL holder or current employee 27 of Alachua County will be provided to the Alachua County Risk Management Office and other 28 supervisory staff.
+I 23 understand that Alachua County, the laboratory conducting the drug and/or alcohol test, the 24 Medical Review Officer (MRO) and other medical providers may be aware of my test results and 25 will keep them confidential.
+26 I understand that my test results as a post-offer candidate, CDL holder or current employee 27 of Alachua County will be provided to the Alachua County Risk Management Office and other supervisory staff.

 Employee or Final Candidate Signature Employee Name Printed

 Date of Birth Date/Time Signed

 Department Position

 Witness

+For Final Candidates Only: I understa • 1

-nd that my post-offer drug and/or alcohol
+nd that my post-offer drug and/or alcoh

-scheduled with

-located at

-Gainesville, Florida, on at

-1 ARTICLE 20

-2 3 Term

-4 This Agreement as to all terms and conditions of employment except for wages and the

-5 Pay Plan shall remain in effect until midnight, September 30, 2020, and shall remain in effect

-6 from year-to-year thereafter unless either party shall notify the other at least ninety (90) days

-7 prior to September 30 of its desire to cancel, modify, or amend the Agreement.
-In the event of

-8 such timely notice, the Agreement shall expire at midnight September 30, 2020.
-This Agreement

-9 as to wages and the Pay Plan shall remain in effect until midnight, September 30, 2022, and shall

-10 remain in effect from year-to-year thereafter unless either party shall notify the other at least

-11 ninety (90) days prior to September 30 of its desire to cancel, modify, or amend the Agreement.

-12 In the event of such timely notice, the Agreement as to wages and the Pay Plan shall expire at

-13 midnight September 30, 2022.
-WHEREUF PON the parties have set their hands and seals as of this

-14 day of, 2019).

-15 16 17 18 ALACHUA COUNTY, FLORIDA INTERNATIONAL ASSOCIATION OF FIRE FIGHTERS LOCAL #3852

-19 DV DV

-20 21 22 23 BY: Ms. Michele Lieberman County Manager BY:Robert Sullivan President, Local #3852, IAFF

-24 DV.

-25 26 BY: Heather D. Akpan

-27 28 29 Human Resources Director

-30 31 32 Approved for Funding FY 2019 - 2022

-33 BY:

-34 , Chair

-35 36 Alachua County Commission

-37

-38 39 ATTEST:

-40 BY:
+1 ARTICLE 20 2 3 Term 4 This Agreement as to all terms and conditions of employment shall remain in effect until 5 midnight, September 30, 2022, and shall remain in effect from year-to-year thereafter unless 6 either party shall notify the other at least ninety (90) days prior to September 30 of its desire to 7 cancel, modify, or amend the Agreement.
+In the event of such timely notice, the Agreement shall 8 expire at midnight September 30, 2022.
+WHEREUPON the parties have set their hands and seals 9 as of this, 2020.
+10 11 12 ALACHUA COUNTY, FLORIDA INTERNATIONAL ASSOCIATION OF FIRE FIGHTERS LOCAL #3852 13 14 15 16 17 18 19 20 21 BY: Michele Lieberman County Manager BY: Heather D. Akpan Human Resources Director Robert Sullivan President, Local #3852, IAFF 22 23 24 25 26 Approved for Funding FY 2020 - 2022 BY: Ken Cornell, Chair 27 28 Alachua County Commission 29 30 ATTEST: 31 32 33 34 BY: